topolvm/topolvm/e2e/README.md

 =====================================

 This directory contains codes for end-to-end tests of TopoLVM.
-The test run using [kind (Kubernetes IN Docker)][kind] to make an environment with multiple `lvmd` running as systemd service.
+The tests run using [kind (Kubernetes IN Docker)][kind] to make an environment with multiple `lvmd` running as systemd service.
-In another hand, to test `lvmd` running as a daemonset, [minikube][minikube] is used to make a test environment in the localhost without container or VM.
+On the other hand, to test `lvmd` running as a daemonset, [minikube][minikube] is used to make a test environment in the localhost without container or VM.

 Setup environment
 -----------------